Mendix Business Events

 Introduction

 Business events are like a mailing list to share event notifications between apps.
-The key difference between business events and traditional communication between apps, like REST or web services, is that there is no direct communication between the different apps.
+The key difference between business events and traditional communication between apps, such as REST or web services, is that there is no direct communication between the apps.

-With Mendix Business Events, applications can signal when something important happens and can independently subscribe to these events if they want to be informed.
+With Mendix Business Events, applications can signal when something important happens and can independently subscribe to these events to be notified.

 To deliver these events reliably between your applications, an event broker is required.
-For apps running Mendix Cloud on licensed nodes, you will need to purchase a license for the Mendix Event Broker.
+For apps running on Mendix Cloud licensed nodes, you must purchase a license for the Mendix Event Broker.

 Typical Use Cases

-Business events help you automate the resulting actions when something happens in your organization.
-They can be useful in a variety of situations, such as:
+Business events help you automate actions when something happens in your organization.
+They can be useful in a variety of situations, such as the following:

-- Making an appointment with a service provider in an appointment app, then needing it to be added to the scheduling app of the service provider
+• Making an appointment with a service provider in an appointment app and adding it to the service provider's scheduling app

-- Customers placing an order in a web shop, and other apps need to take follow-up actions like scheduling shipments, sending an invoice, and reordering inventory stock
+• Customers placing an order in a web shop, triggering other apps to take follow-up actions such as scheduling shipments, sending an invoice, and reordering inventory stock

 Prerequisites